Taxi vehicle licences

 Renewing your licence is the same as applying for a new licence, including the fee.

 You can renew up to six weeks in advance of your licence expiry.
 You need to renew before your licence expires.
-Allow plenty of time to book your Council Safety Inspection as spaces are limited, particularly at the end of each month.
+Allow plenty of time to book your Council Safety Inspection as spaces are limited.

 We will send you a renewal pack, usually six weeks before your licence expires.
-You will need to contact us if this is not received.
+You can download an application form if you do not receive it.

 Notify us of a change